Follow Italianism

 This is also because resident foreign women are, like Italian women, “getting older”: the proportion of 35-49 year olds in the total number of foreign citizens of reproductive age rose from 42,7% on January 1, 2008 to 52,7% on January 1, 2019.

 Children of foreign parents in Italy therefore decreased by 14.500 units from 2012 to 2018.
-As the analysis reports, “the growing degree of “maturity” of immigration in our country, also attested by the notable increase in the acquisition of Italian citizenship
+According to the analysis, "the growing degree of 'maturity' of immigration in our country is also evidenced by the notable increase in the acquisition of Italian citizenship."

 It is increasingly complex to measure the family behavior of citizens of foreign origin.
 In fact, there is a significant number of acquisitions of citizenship by communities that contribute most to the birth rate of the resident population”, says the study.